-How to become a Florida Notary
+How to become a Florida notary:

-- Be 18 years of age or older
+- Be at least 18 years of age

 - Be a legal resident of Florida